rustworkshop/rustworkshop.co/_posts/2023-10-27-choosing-a-rust-web-framework.md

   - Built on top of [hyper.rs](https://hyper.rs/)
     - Which is built on tokio (so uses tokio-async)
 - [tide](https://github.com/http-rs/tide)

+Your choice may be affected by how you feel about macros - do you want to avoid magic and trickier error messages that you may get with a macro based framework, or are you happy to just write your business logic and leave all that to the framework.

 ## Frontend - Javascript, Rust and WASM